Lime Loans Review (South Africa)

 Eligibility and Approval Considerations

-Lime applies affordability and credit assessments before approving loan applications.
+Lime loan applications typically involve affordability and credit assessments before approving loan applications.
 These assessments typically consider:

 As a digital lender, Lime may assess applications differently from traditional banks.
 Borrowers who do not meet bank lending criteria may still explore Lime as part of a comparison process.